The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Abstract

 \section{Abstract}

-This paper introduces a framework for relation extraction (RE) that enhances both accuracy and explainability.
-The framework has two key components: (i) a reasoning mechanism that formulates relation extraction as a series of text-processing steps inspired by cognitive science, and (ii) an optimization process driven by reinforcement learning (RL) with a novel reward function designed to improve both task accuracy and explanation quality.
-We call our approach \ours.
-Our framework addresses the lack of supervision for language-based explanations in traditional RE by promoting outputs that include important relation keywords.
-These keywords are drawn from a high-quality dictionary that is automatically constructed using an LLM.
-We evaluate our approach for the task of one-shot RE using two LLMs and two RE datasets.
-Our experiments show that \ours improves explanation quality by addressing two common failure patterns in one-shot RE: poor attention focus and limited one-shot learning capability.
-For example, our cognitive-structured reasoning with Qwen2.5-15B-Instruct on One-shot NYT29 achieves 24.65\% F1, surpassing prior reasoning-based designs.
-Optimizing this approach with RL using our reward further improves performance by +23.46\% (absolute).
-Finally, human evaluation shows that our best model generates relational keywords closely aligned with gold labels, increasing human explanation quality ratings by 54\% (relative).
-Code is available on \href{https://github.com/xiyuuuuuuuu/CogRE-Hit-at-Dict.git}{\faGithub \textbf{ }Github}.
+Despite the remarkable reasoning capabilities of large language models, they still struggle with one-shot relation extraction without predefined relation labels.
+We identify two pitfalls: models are often misled by irrelevant tokens instead of relation-conveying semantics, and they often fail to align with the abstraction level human annotators expect.
+We introduce a novel framework that closes this gap with two components: (1) \textbf{\ours, a cognitively-inspired reasoning framework} that structures RE into a series of processes mimicking human text-processing; and (2) \textbf{\reward, a reinforcement learning intermediate reward strategy} that encourages reasoning to align with relational labels by rewarding relation-relevant phrases in reasoning.
+The reward is derived on a credit dictionary automatically extracted from correct predictions.
+Our experiments show that our framework improves both accuracy and explanation quality by addressing these two pitfalls.
+For example, \ours with Qwen2.5-14B-Instruct on One-shot NYT29 achieves 24.65\% F1, surpassing prior reasoning-based designs.
+Optimizing this approach with RL using \reward further improves performance by +23.46\% points.
+Finally, human evaluation shows that our best model generates relational phrases closely aligned with gold labels, increasing human explanation quality ratings by 54\% (relative).